 Brick Kitchen Flooring Design Options

-Traditional bricks range in color from soft tans all the way up to dark crimson hues, with a range of reds shifting in between.
-The final color of the material is determined by the ingredients present when it is fired, as well as how hot the fire is, and how long the brick is baked.
+Traditional bricks range in color from soft tans all the way up to dark crimson hues, with a variety of reds and browns in between.
+The final color of the material is determined by the ingredients present when the brick is fired as well as how hot the fire is and how long the brick is baked.
 In addition to natural colors, bricks can be stained or tinted for a variety of hues, including greens, blues, browns, blacks, and silver.

 Brick flooring can also be treated with colored stains and other surface finishes after installation.

 From basket weave to herringbone, there are dozens of different brick patterns you can choose from.
 The use of different sizes and shapes of bricks can expand the pattern options.
 For example, there is brick flooring made of various shapes and sizes of bricks mounted to a mesh backing, much like mosaic tile.
 These can mimic natural flagstone or even traditional cobblestones.
 The sheets can be installed so they create large patterns, or they can be randomly arranged for a more organic look.

 Brick typically has a roughness that provides traction underfoot, even when floor gets wet.
 This is enhanced by the sandy texture of the grout lines running between the bricks throughout the floor.
 If you choose to use a wax treatment on a brick floor, you may have to sacrifice a significant amount of that traction, which can turn into a slippage issue in a damp kitchen.

 As long as you maintain the sealant on the bricks to keep them water- and stain-resistant, regular maintenance of the floor should be relatively easy.
 Most spills should bead up on the surface, and daily upkeep will simply require sweeping or mopping to remove small dust and particles.